 - Mr. Guido van Rossum, a Dutch programmer living in woke 1 California.
 Created the Python programming language.

 - David Heinemeier Hansson, a Danish programmer living in less woke Denmark.
-Created the Ruby programming language.
+Created the Ruby framework, Ruby on Rails.